kandoo/beehive/examples/taskq/README.md

-# taskq: A distributed task queue in Go
+# TaskQ: A distributed task queue in Go
 This is a simple distributed task queue using which you can:
 * enqueue a task into a named queue.
 * dequeue a task from a named queue.
 * acknowledge a task in a named queue.

-Tasks are either in "active" or "dequeued" state. `taskq` dequeue tasks from the list of active tasks, return them to the user, and put them in the dequeued list.
+Tasks are either in "active" or "dequeued" state.
+TaskQ dequeue tasks from the list of active tasks, return them to the user, and put them in the dequeued list.
 If a dequeued task is not acknowledged after a timetout (2-3 min), the task will be put back  in the active queue.